 • Areas with hot and cold spots.

-ENERGY STAR also advises having mini-splits in houses with special challenges, like:
+ENERGY STAR also suggests installing mini-splits in homes with special challenges, like:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Expensive central heat, either as a result of high fuel prices or reduced efficiency.
+• Expensive central heat, either as a result of high fuel costs or low efficiency.

-From helping you pick the best model to knowledgeably installing it, our pros at Central Heating & Plumbing can take care of all your mini-split installation needs.
-Give us a call at 724-401-1843 right away to discover how a mini-split system can make your residence cozier and to get your free estimate!
+From helping you select the ideal model to knowledgeably installing it, our pros at Central Heating & Plumbing can take care of all your mini-split installation needs.
+Reach us at 724-401-1843 today to find out how a mini-split system can make your residence more comfortable and to request your free estimate!